secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

   - For **email**, simply input the email address you want users to contact from clicking the CTA.
 1. Click `Save`.

-##### Form strategy
+###### Form strategy

-Form strategy is used on content tracks to collect data from unknown visitors and should only be used when a track entry point is **not** from a webform or landing page (i.e. direct link from digital ad or web promoter).
-Not all content tracks will or should have form strategy turned on.
-The forms used in PathFactory are directly tied to currently existing Marketo forms.
-If the form strategy is implemented, please ensure `Show to Known Visitors` is left **unchecked**.
-For help with PathFactory forms and workflows, please create an issue in the Marketing Operations project and assign `@sdaily`.
+Form strategy is used on content tracks to collect data from unknown visitors by "gating" an asset within a track or by creating a track rule with an engagement threshold (example: spent at least 60 seconds in the track and viewed 2 assets).
+Not all content tracks will or should have form strategy turned on - it depends on the goal of your campaign.

 **Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
 The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#mql-scoring-model).
 This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.

-[Please create an issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/issues) in the Marketing Operations repo and assign `@sdaily` to set up a listening campaign for an asset.
+###### Request a new PathFactory form

+The forms used in PathFactory are directly tied to currently existing Marketo forms.
+As a result, you must first [request a new Marketo form](https://gitlab.com/gitlab-com/marketing/marketing-operations/issues/new?issuable_template=form_request).
+Upon completion, [request a new PathFactory form](https://gitlab.com/gitlab-com/marketing/marketing-operations/issues/new?issuable_template=pathfactory_request).

-##### Adding form strategy to a content track
+####### Adding form strategy to a content track

 1. In the content track settings sidebar (left), toggle "Forms Strategy" to `On`.
 1. Click `View Form Strategy` located below the `Add Content` button.